adamtow/cronios/documentation.md

 The Crontab is the list of cron jobs on your iOS device.
 Each cron job lists the following information:

 -  ☑️ or ⬜️: If checked, the cron job is active and will be evaluated every minute when Cronios is running.
 Tap to enable and disable the cron job.
+- **Priority**: ‼️, ❗️, or ❕ icons next to the descriptions denotes Critical, High and Low priority cron jobs.
+Priority determines the order by which multiple shortcuts run if they all share the same schedule.
 - **Description**: a short description on what the cron job does.
 Tap to edit the description.
 - **Expression**: a valid cron schedule expression.
 Tap to bring up the [Cron Expression Editor](#cron-expression-editor).
 - **Shortcut**: the name of the shortcut that will run.
 Tap to [select another shortcut](#shortcut-select).